ealvaro/facebook_interview/README.md

 Just recently, (01/2021), I was asked by Facebook recruiter to create in 40min a very simple, quick Ruby on Rails app demonstrating knowledge of Dijktra's Shortest Path Algorithm.
 It actually took me a whole week to complete it, during off-work hours.
 These are the project specs discussed in the Technical Interview.

 # Technical Interview: Ruby Test #
 A twist to the Shortest Path Algorithm application

 ### Project ###

 Imagine a house with Open spaces and Walls.
 Also, imagine that we have the famous Roomba autonomous vaccum cleaner.
+The idea is to ask what point (coordinate) is the furthest away from Roomba and its path length.
+Let the house be represented by a Matrix where 'O' stands for an Open Space, 'W' for a Wall and 'R' for Roomba.
+Roomba can only travel through Open Spaces and cannot go through Walls.
+Find below an example:

 ### Example:
 Input (Matrix)